-9.6.
+9.5.
 Benefits from the Maintenance Fund

-Benefits from the Maintenance Fund support children entitled to the maintenance allowance whose parent is evading this obligation and enforcement against him or her is ineffective.
-The Maintenance Fund is financed from the state budget pursuant to the Act of 7 September 2007 on assistance to persons entitled to maintenance allowance (Journal of Laws of 2023, item 1300).
+Benefits from the Maintenance Fund support the entitled children whose parent is evading the maintenance obligation and enforcement against him or her is ineffective.
+The Maintenance Fund is financed from the state budget pursuant to the Act of 7 September 2007 on assistance to persons entitled to maintenance allowance (Journal of Laws of 2023, item 1993).